Nyholm/workshop-state-machines/Readme.md

 24 hours until they email the users.
 Some state may wait a week.
 Your task is to implement some kind check for this.

-The `WorkdClock` class is a good helper class that makes it easier to test your time limits.
+The `WorldClock` class is a good helper class that makes it easier to test your time limits.
 Just modify `WorldClock::$currentDate` to a different date.

 **Hint:** You may want to add one or more new properties to `User`.